alphagov/govuk-developer-docs/source/manual/logit.html.md

 ## Logging in to Logit

 We use a Google App to authenticate users with Logit.
-Login to your GDS Google account in Chrome (for example, when in https://mail.google.com), and click on the 9 small dots at the top right of the Chrome browser.
+Login to your GDS Google account in Chrome and from within any Google App (e.g. [GMail](https://mail.google.com)), click on the 9 small dots at the top right of the Chrome browser.

+Note that the App doesn't seem to be in the list if you click the 9 small dots at the top right of a new/blank tab, even if you are signed into Chrome with your GDS Google account.

-Go to the bottom of the selection of apps and you should find one for "Logit".
+Scroll down the list of Apps (clicking "More" if necessary) and you should find the Logit App.

 Clicking on this should log you in.